-These caprese skewers are super easy and perfect for entertaining.
-Made with mozzarella, tomatoes and basil, this appetizer is crowd pleasing and tasty.
+These caprese skewers are super easy, ready in 10 minutes and perfect for entertaining.
+Made with 4 ingredients including mozzarella, tomatoes and basil, this appetizer is crowd pleasing and tasty.

 Caprese is a classic flavor combination that can be incorporated into many recipes.
-As a quick lunch, you can make an avocado caprese sandwich or caprese pasta salad and if you’re looking for a nice but quick dinner, try caprese pizza and caprese chicken.
-These mini caprese skewers are always a showstopper at any party and so simple to make!
-And it gets better: they’re naturally gluten free and vegetarian.
+As a quick lunch, you can make an avocado caprese sandwich or caprese pasta salad and if you're looking for a nice but quick dinner, try caprese gnocchi, caprese pizza and caprese chicken.
+These mini caprese skewers are always a showstopper at any party and so quick and simple to make!
+And it gets better: they're naturally gluten free and vegetarian.
+Check out all our appetizer recipes to get ideas for your next gatherings.

 If you are a fan of caprese salad, you’re going to love these little skewers.
-They are so easy to make and serve, which makes them ideal for entertaining.
+Similar to our cucumber sandwiches, hey are so easy to make and serve, which makes them ideal for entertaining.
 Because of the beautiful red, white and green colors, these skewers add a touch of color to any table.

 I’ve written at length about caprese before, but just to catch up, here is a brief introduction: caprese refers to the combination of mozzarella, tomato and basil.
 It’s an Italian classic that also represents the colors of the Italian flag.